Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/DEVLOG-Jason.md

 ### 2025-05-19 - Algorithm Research and Next Steps
 **In Class**
  - Found reference articles detailing the MD5 algorithm steps.
+(15 mins)
  - Created files that contain each individual step, and then a Main that combines it all together.
-**At Home**
+(5 mins) **At Home**
  - Read the rest of the in-depth article on MD5.
+(45 mins)

 ### 2025-05-20 - K Constants
 **In Class**
  - Read the "geeksforgeeks" article.
 Did not really learn much.
+(5 mins)
  - Read the Wikipedia article, mainly paying attention to the pseudocode provided.
+(5 mins)
  - Began testing ways to store K values for the algorithm.
+(30 mins)
  - Created a `Test.java` file for making helper functions in `Utils.java`.
+(1 min)
  - Created `MD5_actual.java` which returns correct output for the MD5 hash.
+(1 min)

 ### 2025-05-21 - K Constants (continued)
 **In Class**
  - Settled on storing K values as a set of strings in hexadecimal format.
+(10 mins)
  - Created a helper function that creates a 2D array of Bytes by translating the hex strings.
+(30 mins)

 ### 2025-05-23 - K Constants Completed + Starting S Constants
 **In Class**
- - Completed a helper function.
+ - Completed the helper function.
 Returns a 2D array of Bytes of size 64x4.
+(35 mins)
  - Started creation of SConstants array.
+(3 mins)

 ### 2025-05-28 - Changes to Utils
 **In Class**
+ - Updated `makefile` to run properly.
+(10 mins)
  - Reverted KConstants to String format.
+(5 mins)

+**At Home**
+ - Properly formatted code files and removed errors with `static` method and object calling in other classes.
+(25 mins)
+ - Integrated `BigInteger` into files for Operations 2-4.
+(20 mins)
+ - Updated debug print statements.
+Prints out ABCD init. vectors in hexadecimal.
+(15 mins)
+ - Created `Op_Final` for the final step after the 4 Operations.
+(2 mins)
+ - Began integrating Operations 2-4 into `Main`, but it did not output the right values for the final hash.
+Compared code with website source to find the problem, but was unsuccessful.
+(30 mins)

 ### 2024-01-03 - Brief description